tgmars/flshell/README.md

 ### Usage: ./flshell imagename offset(in sectors)

 Use arrow keys to navigate (up/down to traverse through files in current directory) and (left/right to go up a level or into the selected directory).
+ENTER will also go into the selected directory.

+### Features
-Hit ENTER on a file to dump it to the current directory.
+1. Hit TAB on a file to dump it and it's MFT information to the current directory.
+2. View a disk image as if it were mounted, without having to mount it.

 ### Known bugs
-1.Traversal up/down directories is unrelialbe, logic needs a lot of refinement.

-2.Averse to entering directories with space/s in their names.

-3.Most of the code
+1. Unable to enter unallocated directories.

 ### Coming features
 Dump directories utilising tsk recover
-Proper data structure to storage cached directory structure.
-Write metadata for exported files at the time of export (MFT timestamps & hashes)
+Confirmation prior to dumping files